On weakly hyperbolic iterated functions systems: Abstract

 \section{Abstract}

-We study weakly hyperbolic iterated function systems on compact spaces, as defined by Edalat in \cite{E}, but in the more general setting of a compact parameter space.
-We prove the existence of attractors, both in the topological and measure theoretical viewpoint, and prove that the measure theoretical attractor is ergodic.
-We also define weakly hyperbolic iterated functions systems for complete spaces and compact parameter space, and prove that this definition extends the one given by Edalat.
-Furthermore, we study the question of existence of the attractors in this setting.
-Finally, we prove a version of the results in \cite{BV1}, about drawing the attractor (also called the chaos game), for the case of compact parameter space.
+We study weakly hyperbolic iterated function systems on compact {metric} spaces, as defined by Edalat in \cite{E}, but in the more general setting of compact parameter space.
+We prove the existence of attractors, both in the topological and measure theoretical viewpoint and the ergodicity of invariant measure.
+We also define weakly hyperbolic iterated function systems for complete {metric} spaces and compact parameter space, extending the above mentioned definition.
+Furthermore, we study the question of existence of attractors in this setting.
+Finally, we prove a version of the results in \cite{BV1}, about drawing the attractor (the so-called the chaos game), for compact parameter space.